galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 # Pinpoint the key pathways with Heinz

-After getting the parameters of the BUM model from the last step, we will use Heinz to pinpoint the key pathways.
+After getting the parameters of the BUM model from the last step, we will use Heinz to pinpoint the optimal subnetwork.
+Then we could look for the key pathways relevant to the subnetwork.
 Before we continue, let's figure out what Heinz is actually doing.

 Heinz is an algorithm for searching an optimal subnetwork from a bigger network.
 You may wonder what the networks are here.
 Through the previous steps, we have got a list of identities, that is a list